b3-exmo/b3-exmo.github.io/docs/Prophets/Brigham Young/Blood Atonement.md

 And, wouldn't you know it, "it was normal for church leaders to kill their sinful followers in 19th century manifest destiny, why are you making such a big deal out of it" is the note they chose to end on.

 Need I remind you that during Brigham's rule over Salt Lake, banishment meant death by exposure to natural elements.
-You wouldn't just take a Lyft down to Provo and be fine; anything west of the Mississippi river at this time was effectively lawless territory, and by this point Native Americans were getting the idea that these European-descended folks don't have good intentions.
+You wouldn't just take a Lyft down to Provo and be fine; anything west of the Mississippi river at this time was effectively lawless territory and harsh wilderness, and by this point Native Americans were getting the idea that these European-descended folks don't have good intentions.
 If the theocratic state didn't like you, you were pretty well fucked.
 You could try [walking to Omaha](https://www.google.com/maps/dir/Salt+Lake+City,+Utah/Omaha,+Nebraska/@41.0526261,-109.1927721,6z/data=!4m14!4m13!1m5!1m1!1s0x87523d9488d131ed:0x5b53b7a0484d31ca!2m2!1d-111.8910474!2d40.7607793!1m5!1m1!1s0x87938dc8b50cfced:0x46424d4fae37b604!2m2!1d-95.9345034!2d41.2565369!3e2?entry=ttu) for 2 weeks, if you were feeling spicy.

 &nbsp;